 speaker

 Steve Hansen

-Analyst from Raymond James
+Analyst at Raymond James

 Yeah, I got everything, guys.
 Thanks for the time.
-Brad, curious on the Indy announcement.
+Brad, curious on the India announcement.
 Congrats.
 I think you described roughly $2 million in capital to be spent there, which seems pretty modest.
 Given that you've been working on the opportunity for some time, just curious on what type of specific opportunities you see in that domestic landscape there to fill the facility and ultimately when you expect to start generating some revenue.
+Thanks.
 Yeah, sure.

+speaker